 - R320.9 For a recurring client engagement, a professional accountant shall periodically review whether to continue with the engagement. - 320.9 A1 Potential threats to compliance with the fundamental principles might be created after acceptance which, had they been known earlier, would have caused the professional accountant to decline the engagement.
-For example, a self-interest threat to compliance with the principle of integrity might be created by improper earnings management or balance sheet valuations.
+For example, a self-interest threat to compliance with the principle of integrity might be created by improper earnings management, balance sheet valuations or sustainability materiality assessments.